Elizabeth of Russia: Court

 Despite her volatile and often violent reactions to others regarding her appearance, Elizabeth was ebullient in most other matters, particularly when it came to court entertainment.
 It was reported that she threw two balls a week; one would be a large event with an average of 800 guests in attendance, most of whom were the nation's leading merchants, members of the lower nobility and guards stationed in and around the city of the event.
 The other ball was a much smaller affair reserved for her closest friends and members of the highest echelons of nobility.
 The smaller gatherings began as masked balls, but evolved into the famous metamorphoses balls by 1744.
 At these metamorphoses balls, guests were expected to dress as the opposite sex, with Elizabeth often dressing up as Cossack or carpenter in honour of her father.
 Costumes not permitted at the event were those of pilgrims and harlequins, which she considered profane and indecent respectively.
-Most courtiers thoroughly disliked the balls, as most guests by decree looked ridiculous, but Elizabeth adored them; as Catherine the Great's advisor Potemkin posited, this was because she was "the only woman who looked truly fine and completely a man....
+Most courtiers thoroughly disliked the balls, as most guests by decree looked ridiculous, but Elizabeth adored them; as Catherine the Great's advisor, Count Grigory Potemkin posited, this was because she was "the only woman who looked truly fine and completely a man....
 As she was tall and possessed a powerful body, male attire suited her".
 Kazimierz Waliszewski noted that Elizabeth had beautiful legs, and loved to wear male attire because of the tight trousers.
 Though the balls were by far her most personally beloved and lavish events, Elizabeth often threw children's birthday parties and wedding receptions for those affiliated with her Court, going so far as to provide dowries for each of her ladies-in-waiting.

 Death

 In the late 1750s, Elizabeth's health started to decline.
 She suffered a series of dizzy spells and refused to take the medication she had been prescribed.
 The Empress forbade the word "death" in her presence until she suffered a stroke on 24 December 1761 (O.S.).
 Knowing that she was dying, Elizabeth used her last remaining strength to make her confession, to recite with her confessor the prayer for the dying, and to say farewell to the few people who wished to be with her, including Peter and Catherine and Counts Alexei and Kirill Razumovsky.

-The Empress died the next day, Orthodox Christmas, 1761.
+The Empress died the next day, Orthodox Christmas, 1761 at Winter Palace.
 For her lying in state, she was dressed in a shimmering silver dress.
 It was said that she was beautiful in death as she had been in life.
 She was buried in the Peter and Paul Cathedral in Saint Petersburg on 3 February 1762 (O.S.) six weeks after her lying in state.